secdev/scapy/doc/scapy/installation.rst

 Optional packages (OpenBSD only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is recommanded to install those packages through `pip` rather than the OS, as the versions tend to be more up-to-date.
+It is recommended to install those packages through `pip` rather than the OS, as the versions tend to be more up-to-date.

 py-cryptography